ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 That semester I made Dean's list.
 And the next.
 And once I graduated, I went and got my Masters degree in computer science.
 I

-And, in one of my proudest moments, the kid who got a D- in intro to Comptuer Science, became the head TA for that very same class.
+And, in one of my proudest moments, the kid who got a D- in intro to Computer Science, became the head TA for that very same class.
 When the professor was out, that kid taught the class.

 That kid was proud.